Space Travel

 Did you know?

-* Soyuz/Fregat rocket is built by Starsem, a European/Russian launcher consortium.
+* Soyuz/Fregat rocket was built by Starsem, a European/Russian launcher consortium.

-* ESA had to rely on NASA’s Deep Space Network up until 2002.
+* ESA relied on NASA’s Deep Space Network up until 2002.
 Independent access to deep space was identified as a necessity.
 In 2002, ESA’s first deep-space antenna located in New Norcia, West Australia began operations.
-ESA’s second deep-space radio antenna will open on 28 September, 2005 at Cebreros (Avila, Spain).
-The first task of Cebreros will be that of tracking the Venus Express spacecraft.
+ESA’s second deep-space radio antenna opened on 28 September, 2005 at Cebreros (Avila, Spain).
+The first task of Cebreros was tracking the Venus Express spacecraft.

 Related Books